pivotal/docs-tap/cli-plugins/apps/command-reference/tanzu_apps_workload_update.md

 This topic will help you update the configuration of an existing workload.

-To export the current configuration, run 'tanzu apps workload export NAME'.
+To export the current configuration, run `tanzu apps workload export NAME`.

 Workload configuration options include:

 - source code to build
 - runtime resource limits
 - environment variables